actors (in the flesh) by Guest Artist Sidra Bell; Photo by Lynn Lane

 Program Overview

 The BFA is a 120 credit degree in dance taking four years of residency in the Department of Dance.
-Graduates of the program go on to work professionally in various dance related fields such as: performing with dance companies and touring with entertainment industrial shows; teaching, directing and choreographing in university and high school dance programs; working in health-related fields, such as physiotherapy, occupational therapy, chiropractic medicine and massage therapy; or are continuing with graduate work.
+Admission is competitive with approximately 100 undergraduates in the program at a time.
+Graduates of the program go on to work professionally in various dance related fields such as: performing with companies or touring groups (concert, cruise ship, entertainment, etc); teaching, directing and choreographing in university, studio, and high school dance programs; working in arts management, dance technology, or health-related fields; or are continuing with graduate work in dance science (MA), history (MA) or fine arts (MFA).

 Admission to the BFA Program